 After panning, the chocolates go to the polishing and glazing steps of the process.
 Polishing creates a smooth surface that evenly reflects light to appear more appealing.
 The polish and glaze also help to seal the confection from moisture and harden the exterior, helping it to last longer.
 Finishing options determine the appearance of the candy when complete.

 The art of Artisanal Chocolate Panning involves the creation of a layer of chocolate, surrounding the center, then dusting or polishing to a high gloss.
-Our chocolate and nut butter artisanal panning processes turn the food inside a steel barrel.
+Our chocolate and nut butter artisanal panning processes turn the food inside a stainless steel barrel.
 As the barrel turns, we add the coating to the inclusions.
-Once evenly coated, we finish the candies with a confectioner’s glaze, which creates shine and a glossy shell.
+Once evenly coated, we finish the candies with a confectioner’s glaze, which creates shine and gloss.

 3. Finishing Options

 Finishing options include high-gloss, flat, metallicized and marbleized exteriors.
 Flat or dusted give a hand-made appearance, while metallic, high-gloss and marbleized give the candy a distinctive look.
-Changing the glazing ingredients can make the finished products as different as truffles and shiny metallicized chocolates.
+Changing the glazing ingredients can produce a wide-range of finishes.

 The Warrell Corporation is one of the leading chocolate panning companies in North America.
 By utilizing both belt coaters and conventional pans, we can produce up to 6,500 tons of product per year.
 We can successfully coat many different types of centers including roasted nuts, dusted almonds, raisins, pretzel balls, dried fruits, peanut brittle pieces and more.